John's Research

 Dorsch, J. (2023).
 Are Noetic Feelings Embodied?
 The Case for Embodied Metacognition.
 Philosophical Psychology. https://doi.org/10.1080/09515089.2023.2197937

 Dorsch, J. (2018).
 Prescribing Proficiency: Ethical Medical Practice in English-Speaking Contexts.
-German American Institute, Tübingen.
-(Course book for teaching cultural competency and ethical medical practice in patient encounters, published by the German American Institute and actively used in the curriculum).
+German American Institute (DAI), Tübingen.
+(Course book for teaching cultural competency and ethical medical practices in patient encounters, published by the DAI and actively used in their curriculum).

 Dorsch, J. (2017).
 On Experiencing Meaning: Irreducible Cognitive Phenomenology and Sinewave Speech.
 Phenomenology and Mind 12, 218-227. https://doi.org/10.13128/PHE_MI-21120